mawrkus/js-unit-testing-guide/README.md

 Factories can:

-- help reduce the setup code, especially if you use dependency injection
+- help reduce the setup code, especially if you use dependency injection,
-- make each test more readable by favoring cohesion, since the creation is a single function call in the test itself instead of the setup
+- make each test more readable by favoring cohesion, since the creation is a single function call in the test itself instead of the setup,
-- provide flexibility when creating new instances (setting an initial state, for example)
+- provide flexibility when creating new instances (setting an initial state, for example).

 **:(**